-Yea Year Ended December 31,
+ber 31,

-20 )20 2019
+2020 2019

-Upfront license revenue \$ 6 95,694 \$
+Upfront license revenue \$ 695,694 \$

-License milestone revenue : 55,000
+License milestone revenue 55,000

 Services related to Roche territory-specific activities 2,406

-Total Roche pralsetinib collaboration revenue \$ 7 53,100 \$
+Total Roche pralsetinib collaboration revenue \$ 753,100 \$

 For the parties' participation in global development for pralsetinib and the U.S. commercialization activities for GAVRETO, the Company concluded that those activities and cost-sharing payments related to such activities are within the scope of ASC 808, as both parties are active participants in the development, manufacturing and commercialization activities and are exposed to significant risks and rewards of those activities under the Roche pralsetinib collaboration agreement.
 Payments to or reimbursements from Roche related to the global development activities will be accounted for as an increase to or reduction of research and development expenses.
 Prior to the transition to Roche of specified responsibilities associated with product sales to customers, pricing and distribution matters in the U.S., the Company is the principal for product sales to customers in the U.S. and will recognize revenues on sales to third parties in product revenue, net in its consolidated statements of operations and comprehensive income (loss).
-After such transition, Roche will take over the responsibilities associated with product sales to customers in the U.S., and the Company will recognize its portion of the commercial profits and losses sharing as revenue (expenses) from the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in its consolidated statements of operations and customers in the collaboration arrangement in
+After such transition, Roche will take over the responsibilities associated with product sales to customers, pricing and distribution matters for GAVRETO in the U.S. and become the principal for product sales to customers in the U.S., and the Company will recognize its portion of the commercial profits and losses sharing as revenue (expenses) from the collaboration arrangement in its consolidated statements of operations and comprehensive income (loss).